 Variety reported this morning that the streaming network will produce eight more episodes of the beloved Aidy Bryant vehicle, maintaining season two's standard length after a truncated six-episode first season.

-To catch you up: season one roughly traced the shape of West's memoir, following Annie (Bryant, playing a West surrogate) through a budding relationship and sputtering journalism career.
-Much of the season dealt with Annie's weight, which gave way to some provocative material about the fuzzy lines between selfishness and self-acceptance.
+To catch you up: season one roughly traced the shape of West's memoir, following Annie (Bryant, playing a West surrogate) through a budding relationship and sputtering journalism career, and introducing some provocative material about the fuzzy lines between selfishness and self-acceptance.

 Season two expanded the scope, fleshing out the stellar supporting cast (John Cameron Mitchell, Patti Harrison, Lolly Adefope, and Julia Sweeney, to name a few) and watching Annie slowly end her first adult relationship.
 It was a warm, scrappy bundle of episodes whose growing pains were visible and endearing—it often felt like an assembly-line twentysomething sitcom discovering its unique strengths in real time.